 Even with my friends.

 Every summer when I go to Europe, I say “Joe, come with me.”
 He says “I’m busy.”
 Last year, he quit his job.
 Did he come with me?
 Nope.
-In fact, I had to physically be there while he applied for his passport to get him to do it.
-So while Joe overcame barrier #2, he needed to overcome barrier #1.
+In fact, I had to physically be there while he applied for his passport to get him to even get one.

 The old way of thinking is so ingrained into people’s heads, no matter how much I and others like me can prove that travel is affordable.

 Which is why I know Jessica so well.
 Because her story is like so many others I’ve encountered over the years.
 I’ve seen it happen so many times before that based on the conversations I’ve had, I can just tell.
 I know how committed people are to travel when I speak to them.